Learning deep abdominal CT registration through adaptive loss weighting and synthetic data generation: Materials and methods

 \subsection{Dataset}

-In this study, two datasets were selected for conducting the experiments: the Information eXtraction from Images (IXI) dataset\footnote{\url{https://brain-development.org/ixi-dataset/}} and Laparoscopic Versus Open Resection for Colorectal Liver Metastases: The OSLO-COMET Randomized Controlled Trial dataset (OSLO-COMET)~\cite{Fretland2018,Fretland2015}.
+In this study, two datasets were selected for conducting the experiments: the Information eXtraction from Images (IXI) dataset and Laparoscopic Versus Open Resection for Colorectal Liver Metastases: The Oslo-CoMet Randomized Controlled Trial dataset~\cite{Fretland2018,Fretland2015}.

 The IXI dataset contains $578$ T1-weighted head MR scans from healthy subjects collected from three different hospitals in London.
+This dataset is made available under the Creative Commons CC BY-SA 3.0 license.
 Only T1-weighted MRIs were used in this study, but other MRI sequences such as T2 and proton density are also available.
 Using the advanced normalization tools (ANTs)~\cite{Avants2011}, the T1 images were registered to the symmetric Montreal Neurological Institute ICBM2009a atlas, to subsequently obtain the segmentation masks of $29$ different regions of the brain.
-Ultimately, left and right parcels were merged together resulting in a collection of $17$ labels (see the online resource Table S1).
+Ultimately, left and right parcels were merged together resulting in a collection of $17$ labels (see the online resource Table A in S1 Appendix).
 The data was then stratified into three cohorts: training (n=$407$), validation (n=$87$), and test (n=$88$) sets.

-The OSLO-COMET trial dataset, compiled by the Intervention Centre, Oslo University Hospital (Norway), contains 60 contrast-enhanced CTs with manually delineated liver segmentation masks.
-An approximate segmentation of the vascular structures was obtained using the segmentation model available in the public livermask tool~\cite{livermask}.
+The Oslo-CoMet trial dataset, compiled by the Intervention Centre, Oslo University Hospital (Norway), contains 60 contrast-enhanced CTs.
+The trial protocol for this study was approved by the Regional Ethical Committee of South Eastern Norway (REK Sør-Øst B 2011/1285) and the Data Protection Officer of Oslo University Hospital (Clinicaltrials.org identifier NCT01516710).
+Informed written consent was obtained from all participants included in the study.
+Manual delineations of the liver parenchyma, i.e., liver segmentation masks, were available as part of the Oslo-CoMet dataset~\cite{Pelanis2021}.
+Additionally, an approximate segmentation of the vascular structures was obtained using the segmentation model available in the public livermask tool~\cite{livermask}.
 The data was then stratified into three cohorts: training (n=$41$), validation (n=$8$), and test (n=$11$) sets.